kenton/kenton/README.md

 I’m actively exploring the intersection of software engineering and AI automation.

 🛠 Tools I’m using:
 - **ChatGPT** – my integrated thought partner for content, coaching, scaling ideas, and technical decision-making.
-It’s especially powerful for uncovering blind spots and surfacing perspectives I might have missed.
+It’s especially valuable for surfacing blind spots and perspectives I may not have considered.
 - **Cursor** – my AI-powered dev environment of choice, enabling faster iteration and better team velocity
 - **Manus** – my go-to for deep research, structured reports, and high-fidelity product planning